-Pennsylvania Dutch Crookneck fruits are up to 18 in. long and 6 in. wide, pink with blue tips.
-Smooth, delicious orange flesh. #53304 Pkt (5 g, ~17 seeds) \$3.25 PENNSYLVANIA DUTCH CROOKNECK S 🌞 초 (C. moschata) 102 days.
-[PA Heirloom. / Similar to butternuts, but with much longer necks.
+Banana-shaped fruits PENNSYLVANIA DUTCH CROOKNECK S 🏅 (C. moschata) 102 days.
+[PA Heirloom.
+Similar to butternuts, but with much longer necks.
 Tan skin and deep orange flesh with great flavor.
-Seeds are in the bulb end of the squash, so slicing up the long neck is fast and easy work in the kitchen.
+Seeds are in the bulb end of the squash, so Georgia Candy slicing up the long neck is fast and easy work in the kitchen.
 Vigorous vines, impressive yields even in 2013's cold, wet summer.
-Good keepers. #53618 Pkt (3 g, ~35 seeds) \$2.75 SOUTH ANNA BUTTERNUT OG S (C. moschata) 100 days.
+Good keepers. #53618 Pkt (2 g, ~23 seeds) \$2.75 SOUTH ANNA BUTTERNUT OG S (C. moschata) 100 days.
 A new Downy Mildew resistant butternut developed by Edmund Frost of Common Wealth Seed Growers.
 Stemming from a 2011 cross between Seminole Pumpkin and Waltham Butternut, the final stages of selection are ongoing.

-Expect excellent DM resistance, productivity and keeping quality, as well as rich sweet flavor and 95% butternut-shaped fruits.
+Expect excellent DM resistance, productivity and keeping quality, as well as rich sweet flavor.
 Immature fruits are mostly dark green.
 These ones take longer to turn fully tan, but when they do you can be sure that they are ripe.
 South Anna will avoid the crop failure that can occur in years when DM comes early, and provide higher, better quality yields in years with average DM pressure.
-Can be planted late, allowing for later harvests that will keep better into the winter and spring. #53621 Pkt (3 g, -23 seeds) \$3.50; #53621D (14 g) \$11.50 SPAGHETTI SQUASH  🔀 (Vegetable Spaghetti) (C. pepo) 90 days.
-9 in. pale yellow fruits.
-Keeps well.
-Pale flesh breaks up into spaghetti-like strands when cooked - boil fruit for 20-30 minutes and remove flesh with a fork.
-Tasty flesh may be used like spaghetti, topped with your favorite sauce - a good low-carb option! #53110 Pkt (4 g, ~25 Spaghetti Squash seeds) \$2.50 SWEET MEAT SQUASH Z (C.
+Can be planted late, allowing for later harvests that will keep better into the winter and spring. #53621 Pkt (3 g, ~23 seeds) \$3.50; #53621D (14 g) \$11.50

-maxima) This excellent 12-15 lb squash has a slate green skin and orange flesh.
-Flesh has a dry texture and a buttery flavor that sweetens with age.
+SWEET MEAT SQUASH (C. maxima) This excellent 12-15 lb squash has a slate green skin and orange flesh.
+Flesh has a dry texture and a buttery flavor that sweeten's with age.
 Excellent keeper.
-Thanks to its tender dry texture, can substitute for summer squash in cooked foods. #53606 Pkt (4 g, ~13 seeds) \$2.50 TABLE QUEEN VINE OG 🔀 (Acorn) (C. pepo) 85 days.
+Thanks to its tender dry texture, can substitute for summer squash in cooked foods. #53606 Pkt (4 g, ~13 seeds) \$2.50

+TABLE QUEEN VINE OG (Acorn) (C. pepo) 85 days.
 [1913.
 The precursor of this variety was grown by the Arikara Indian tribe in the early 1800s.]
 Acorn squash, averages 6 in. long.
 Dark-green rind, fine textured, golden-yellow flesh.
 Sweetens in storage.
-Excellent for baking. #53109 Pkt (3 g, ~34 seeds) Table Queen Vine \$2.50 TAHITIAN MELON OG S 🕻 (C. moschata) 120 days.
+Excellent for baking. #53109 Pkt (3 g, ~34 seeds) \$2.50 Tahitian Melon 0G S $\rightleftharpoons$ (C. moschata) 120 days.
 Long-necked butternut type has one of the highest sugar contents of any winter squash.
 The sweet, fine-textured neck flesh is excellent for pies and soups.
-Large (10-20 lb) fruits keep well for 9+ months. #53613 Pkt (3 g, ~27 seeds) \$2.75 THELMA SANDERS' SWEET Ротато OG 🕿 (С. реро) 96 days.
+Large (10-20 lb) fruits keep well for 9+ months. #53613 Pkt (3 g, ~27 seeds) \$2.75

+THELMA SANDERS' SWEET POTATO OG (C. pepo) 96 days.
 [Family heirloom from Thelma Sanders in Adair County, MD.
 Introduced 1988 by SESE.]
 Acorn-type squash up to 6 in. long.
 Ripens from cream to light gold.
 Lighter squash color helps prevent sunscald in Deep South.
 Thick, golden yellow flesh with fine texture and superb flavor.
 Sweetens in storage.
-Great vigor in VABF's 2009 squash trials. #53111 (2 g, ~34 seeds) \$2.75 UPPER GROUND SWEET POтато S 🌞 🕿 (C. moschata) 100 days.
+Great vigor in VABF's 2009 squash trials. #53111 (2 g, ~34 seeds)

+UPPER GROUND SWEET POTATO S = = = (C. moschata) 100 days.
 [Appalachian heirloom from KY.
-Introduced 1988 by SESE.]
-Vigorous vines, hardy and productive even in drought.
+Introduced 1988 by SESE.
+Upper Ground Sweet Potato Vigorous vines, hardy and productive even in drought.
 Resembles a butternut squash without the neck.
-The yellow-orange to orange flesh is sweet and similar to butternut. #53614 Pkt (3 g) \$2.75 Upper Ground Sweet Potato
+The yellow-orange to orange flesh is sweet and similar to butternut. #53614 Pkt (3 g, ~30 seeds) \$2.75